-The parent company, Anacomp, was a $460 million California-based document management company that manufactured and sold microfiche plus related services for the data center.
-The company had just emerged from bankruptcy and wanted to divest its data storage division to raise cash for developing an Internet-based document management solution.
+The parent company, Anacomp, was a $460 million California-based document management company that manufactured and sold microfiche, plus related services for the data center.
+The company had just emerged from bankruptcy and wanted to divest its declining IBM magnetic tape business to raise cash for developing an Internet-based document management solution.

-However, with declining products across the board and no cash to invest in the newer storage technologies, the data storage division attracted no buyers and appeared to have little choice but sunset its products and try to optimize profits as it rode the curve down.
+However, with declining products across the board and no cash to invest in the newer storage technologies, the data storage division attracted no buyers and appeared to have little choice but to sunset the division and try to optimize profits as it rode the curve down.

 How corporate management created the problem

 Although it had nearly $600 million in revenues in 1995, Anacomp was a poorly managed company.
 Throughout the 80s and early 90s the company’s leaders took it on an acquisition binge that drove the company into bankruptcy in 1994.